Adafruit

 Plain-language definitions for the technical terms used above.

-A Bosch environmental sensor chip that measures temperature, humidity, air pressure, and gas-related air quality changes.
-Seeing BME680 tells you this breakout is built around a specific all-in-one sensor, so you can check library support, accuracy, and datasheet details for that chip.
+- The BME680 is a Bosch environmental sensor chip that measures temperature, humidity, air pressure and a gas signal used to gauge air quality.
+The part number tells you a device is built around that specific all-in-one sensor, so you can check its library support, accuracy and datasheet details.

 Related Tutorials